shemetz/pf2e-extempore-effects/Readme.md

 ### Shift+clicking the "Extempore Effect" option, to also open the effect's sheet
 If you hold the Shift button, the effect's sheet will be opened up for you to see and edit, after being applied.
+You can configure to use Ctrl instead of Shift, or to disable this behavior, in the module settings.

 This is useful if you want to quickly edit the effect - for example: